idamoltke/LocalNgsRelate/README.md

 ## Citing and references
 For questions contact: ida@binf.ku.dk

-If you use the program in a publication please cite: xxx
+If you use the program in a publication please cite: Severson et al. 2022 (https://doi.org/10.1093/bioinformatics/btab732)